Logical Deduction Online Quiz

 Explanation

-Since both the statements are broad and one statement is not positive, the conclusion must be broad but not positive.
-So, neither I nor II is valid.
+Since one statement is particular, the conclusion must be particular.
+So, none of the conclusions is valid.

 The following question, two or three statements are given and after that two conclusions are provided.
 You have to take the statements to be true though it shows difference from the known facts.
 At first, read the statements and then go to the conclusions.
 Among the conclusions, decide which is logically correct and answer the question by choosing the options provided.